hpe-dev-incubator/hpe-dev-portal/content/event/hpe-greenlake-for-data-fabric.md

 ## HPE GreenLake for Data Fabric
 D﻿ecember 15, 2022

-Targeting hybrid and multi-cloud use cases, HPE GreenLake for Data Fabric delivers HPE Ezmeral Data Fabric as a service.
-Join this webinar to learn how the HPE Ezmeral Early Access program allows you to test out a fully deployed, configured and managed data fabric to develop applications that are portable across clouds and on-prem.
+HPE GreenLake for Data Fabric introduces the HPE Ezmeral Data Fabric delivered as-a-service.
+Ideal for application developers working on hybrid and multi-cloud use cases, the HPE Ezmeral Early Access program provides early access to a fully deployed, configured and managed data fabric for application developers who need a multi-modal data fabric to develop applications that are portable across clouds and on-prem.
+Join this webinar to learn how the HPE Ezmeral Early Access program can let you try HPE GreenLake for Data Fabric.